 For tax purposes, the Company utilizes the cost recovery method of accounting.
 Under the cost recovery method, collections on finance receivables are applied first to principal to reduce the finance receivables to zero before taxable income is recognized.
 The Internal Revenue Service ("IRS") examined the Company's 2005 through 2012 tax returns and has asserted that tax revenue recognition using the cost recovery method does not clearly reflect taxable income.
 The Company believes it has sufficient support for the technical merits of its position, and believes cost recovery to be an acceptable tax revenue recognition method for companies in the bad debt purchasing industry.
 The IRS has issued Notices of Deficiency to the Company for tax years ended December 31, 2005 through 2012.
 The proposed deficiencies relate to the cost recovery method of tax accounting.
 In response to the notices, the Company filed petitions in the United States Tax Court.
-On April 30, 2015, a Joint Motion for Continuance was filed by the
+On April 30, 2015, the Company and the IRS filed a joint motion to continue the trial date that was previously set for June 22, 2015.

-Company and the IRS.
 The Tax Court granted the Motion on May 4, 2015.
-If the Company is unsuccessful in Tax Court, it can appeal to the federal Circuit Court of Appeals.
+On July 10, 2015 and July 21, 2015, the IRS filed Motions for Summary Judgment for tax years 2008 through 2012 and 2005 through 2007 respectively.
+On August 7, 2015, the Company filed a motion requesting that the Tax Court defer its consideration of the IRS's summary judgment motions until after the parties have completed discovery.
+If the Motion to Defer is denied, then the Company will have an opportunity to respond to the IRS's summary judgment motions.
+If the Tax Court judge grants the Motions for Summary Judgment in favor of the IRS, the Company can appeal to the federal Court of Appeals.
 See Note 10 "Commitments and Contingencies" for more information.

-At March 31, 2015, the tax years subject to examination by the major federal, state or international taxing jurisdictions are 2003, 2005 and subsequent years.
+At June 30, 2015, the tax years subject to examination by the major federal, state or international taxing jurisdictions are 2003, 2005 and subsequent years.
 The 2003 tax year remains open to examination because of a net operating loss that originated in that year but was not fully utilized until the 2005 tax year.
 The examination periods for the 2005 through 2012 tax years are suspended until a decision of the Tax Court becomes final.